Skip to content

 Unlimited Companies

 As you might guess, owners of an unlimited company do not benefit from unlimited liability.
-This means creditors can pursue each of the members if the company does not have enough assets to cover its liabilities.
+This means creditors can pursue each member of the company if it does not have enough assets to cover its liabilities.

 This is offset by the fact that there are fewer requirements for unlimited companies to file accounts and annual reports with Companies House.
-Its owners also have much more flexibility as far as how to manage the company’s share capital.
+Its owners also have greater flexibility in managing the company’s share capital.

-For most businesses, the benefit of limited liability is the main reason the business owners incorporate the business into a company in the first place.
+For most businesses, the benefit of limited liability is the main reason business owners incorporate their business into a company in the first place.

 However, if you run a business where limiting your liability is not a concern, but you do not want to disclose information as you would if you were a limited company, an unlimited company may be relevant.